JonathanYuan23/Board-Game-Engine/README.md

-# Tic-tac-toe AI
+# Board Game AI

-Tic-tac-toe AI using Minimax algorithm with AB pruning.
-My Heuristic evaluation logic is largely inspired by this [article](https://www.codeproject.com/Articles/43622/Solve-Tic-Tac-Toe-with-the-MiniMax-algorithm).
+Board Game AI using the Minimax algorithm with AB pruning.
+My heuristic evaluation logic is largely inspired by this [article](https://www.codeproject.com/Articles/43622/Solve-Tic-Tac-Toe-with-the-MiniMax-algorithm).

 ## Implementation